ParrotSec/documentation/cya-templates/code-of-conduct.md

-# Contributor Covenant Code of Conduct
+# Parrot Code of Conduct

 ## Our Pledge